 Students may choose to improve their GPA by repeating courses in which they earn a grade of "D" or "F".
 Students who earn a grade of "F" in a required course may repeat the course.
 Courses repeated are counted in the degree program only once, and only the highest grade for a repeated course is used in computing the GPA.
 Students are strongly encouraged to repeat courses as soon as possible.
-Students receiving veteran's benefits who desire to repeat a course must obtain prior approval from the Registrar's Office due to more restrictive Veterans Administration regulations.
+Students receiving veteran's benefits who desire to repeat a course must obtain prior approval from the Office of Records and Registration due to more restrictive Veterans Administration regulations.